apache/flink/docs/monitoring/debugging_classloading.md

 ## Avoiding Dynamic Classloading

 All components (JobManger, TaskManager, Client, ApplicationMaster, ...) log their classpath setting on startup.
-They can be found as part of the environment information at the beginnign of the log.
+They can be found as part of the environment information at the beginning of the log.

 When running a setup where the Flink JobManager and TaskManagers are exclusive to one particular job, one can put JAR files directly into the `/lib` folder to make sure they are part of the classpath and not loaded dynamically.